yosebyte/nodepass/README.md

      - **Mode 0**: Unencrypted data transfer (fastest, least secure)
      - **Mode 1**: Self-signed certificate encryption (good security, no verification)
      - **Mode 2**: Verified certificate encryption (highest security, requires valid certificates)
+   - All TLS encrypted connections use TLS1.3 for highest level of security
    - Created on-demand for each connection or datagram
    - Used for actual application data transfer
+   - Supports multiple protocols: TCP, UDP, QUIC, and WebSocket

 3. **Server Mode Operation**:
    - Listens for control connections on the tunnel endpoint
    - When traffic arrives at the target endpoint, signals the client via the control channel
    - Establishes data channels with the specified TLS mode when needed
+   - Automatically enables QUIC and WebSocket support and notifies clients

 4. **Client Mode Operation**:
    - Connects to the server's control channel
    - Listens for signals indicating incoming connections
    - Creates data connections using the TLS security level specified by the server
-   - Forwards data between the secure channel and local target
+   - Forwards data between the local target and secure channel
+   - Automatically detects and uses the best available protocol (TCP, QUIC, or WebSocket)

 5. **Protocol Support**:
    - **TCP**: Full bidirectional streaming with persistent connections
    - **UDP**: Datagram forwarding with configurable buffer sizes and timeouts
+   - **QUIC**: Modern UDP-based protocol offering low latency and better multiplexing
+   - **WebSocket**: HTTP-based protocol supporting full-duplex communication, suitable for firewall-restricted environments

 ## 🔄 Data Transmission Flow

-NodePass establishes a bidirectional data flow through its tunnel architecture, supporting both TCP and UDP protocols:
+NodePass establishes a bidirectional data flow through its tunnel architecture, supporting TCP, UDP, QUIC, and WebSocket protocols:

 ### Server-Side Flow
 1. **Connection Initiation**: